 The map provides markers to show local activity and layers to highlight state policies.
 The markers include:

-- Local Community Renewable Energy Projects, mostly community solar and community wind
+- Local Community Renewable Energy Projects, mostly community solar and community wind, like those we feature in our Local Energy Rules podcast

 - Community Groups that are helping take charge of their community’s energy future